stylemistake/juke-build/README.md

 ### Create targets

-Targets are simple containers for your build scripts, that define how it should run in relation to other targets.
+Target is a simple container for your build script, that defines how it should be executed in relation to other targets.
 It may have dependencies on other targets, required parameters and various other conditions for executing the target.

 All targets must have a `name`, which is used in CLI for specifying the target.